zoekrauss/stingray_unix/README.md

 # stingray_unix
-Fortran source code for Stingray ray-tracing algorithm written in ascii I/O format by the Wilcock Lab Group
+Fortran source code for Stingray ray-tracing algorithm written in ascii I/O format by the Wilcock Lab Group For information regarding the Stingray program, see: https://pages.uoregon.edu/drt/Stingray/

+LOCATIONS OF FILES IN STINGRAY FILING STRUCTURE:

+Stingray/toolbox/stingray_fortran.m (this is used in place of stingray.m) Stingray/source/stingray_src.F (the original Stingray Fortran source code) Stingray/source/stingray_src_unix.F (this is stingray_src.F rewritten in ascii I/O form) Stingray/source/stingray_basedims.F (manual dimensioning of input variables used as an include file, intended to be much larger than needed)

 STINGRAY UNIX HOW-TO